-An Erosion and Sediment Control (ESC) plan can help mitigate the impacts of development in the shortterm (i.e., Construction Mitigation Plan) and long-term (i.e., Stormwater Management Plan) by encouraging infiltration of stormwater to the subsurface.
+An Erosion and Sediment Control (ESC) plan can help mitigate the impacts of development in the short-term (i.e., Construction Mitigation Plan) and long-term (i.e., Stormwater Management Plan) by encouraging infiltration of stormwater to the subsurface.
 A construction mitigation plan should be developed to (CISEC Canada 2011):

-- Utilize a multi-barrier approach;

-- Retain existing vegetation;

-- Minimize land disturbance area;

-- Slow down and retain runoff to promote settling;

-- Divert runoff from problem areas;

-- Minimize slope length and gradient of disturbed areas; - Maintain overland sheet flows and avid concentrate flows; and - Store/stockpile soil away from watercourses, drainage features, and tops of steep slopes.
+- Utilize a multi-barrier approach; - Retain existing vegetation; - Minimize land disturbance area; - Slow down and retain runoff to promote settling; - Divert runoff from problem areas; - Minimize slope length and gradient of disturbed areas; - Maintain overland sheet flows and avid concentrate flows; and - Store/stockpile soil away from watercourses, drainage features, and tops of steep slopes.

 A variety of BMPs can be employed to accomplish these goals depending on the site conditions.
-The effectiveness of BMPs is contingent on proper installation and maintenance, including inspection, details of which should be monitored by a certified environmental professional.
+The effectiveness of BMPs is contingent on proper installation and maintenance, including inspection.

-Stormwater management features include provisions to maximize infiltration and limit stormwater runoff.
-Specific options include proper re-contouring, discharging of roof leaders, use of soak away pits and other measures to promote infiltration, grassed and vegetated swales, filter strips, roof leaders and French drains.
+Stormwater management features to minimize long-term stormwater runoff from waterfront development include provisions to maximize infiltration and limit stormwater runoff.
+Specific options include proper recontouring, discharging of roof leaders, use of soak away pits and other measures to promote infiltration, grassed and vegetated swales, filter strips, roof leaders and French drains.
 Stormwater management options are often site-specific and the best approach will be dictated by site characteristics and the nature of the proposed development.
 The Site Plan Agreements for development on Trout Lake commonly include ESC measures to mitigate short-term construction-related impacts and stormwater management techniques such as infiltration trenches and soak away pits to infiltrate roof runoff.